jbush001/NyuziProcessor/tests/cosimulation/README.md

 For example, a branch squashes instructions in the pipeline.
 If the test program issues branches too often, it will mask problems with instruction dependencies.
-Also, if it uses the full range of 32 registers as operands and destinations of instructions, RAW dependencies between instructions will be uncommon.
+Also, if it uses the full range of 32 registers as operands and destinations of instructions, RAW dependencies between instructions will be infrequent.

 For that reason, this uses _constrained_ random instruction generation, which is described in more detail below.
-It also imposes extra constraints to prevent bad program behavior.
+It also imposes extra constraints so it doesn't crash.

 ### Branches

-To avoid creating infinite loops, it only generates forward branches.
-Additionally, it only generates a branch of eight or fewer instructions to avoid skipping too much code.
+To avoid infinite loops, it only generates forward branches.
+It also only branches less than eight instructions to avoid skipping too much code.

 ### Memory accesses